Esri/arcgis-maps-sdk-kotlin-samples/samples/add-kml-layer-with-network-links/README.md

 ## About the data

 This map shows the current air traffic in parts of Europe with heading, altitude, and ground speed.
 Additionally, noise levels from ground monitoring stations are shown.
-This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable SceneView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a composable SceneView.

 ## Tags